-1) After completing your stencil, draw crayon lines directly on your screen, in the direction your squeegee will be moving, to show where you want to shift from one color to the next.
+1) After completing your stencil, draw lines with crayon, china marker, or pencil, directly on your screen, in the direction your squeegee will be moving, to show where you want to shift from one color to the next.
 You can even mark whether the shift should be quick or gradual, by indicating how much to overlap the colors when you lay out the inks.
 Draw all change-points on the blocked area of the stencil, for several inches above the open area.
 (Don't draw on the open area.)
 If it helps, you can also draw side lines by holding the crayon against each end of the squeegee as you move the squeegee across the image just like you will when you print, to help you keep on the same path each time you pull.

-The lines may get somewhat concealed by inks or worn off eventually, and can be hard enough to see at the bottom edge of the screen that instead of lines there, I usually just put a piece of colored tape on the frame, right where I'll aim the nail in the center of my squeegee.
-(If no nail, put a piece of tape in the center of the squeegee, to meet the piece on the frame.)
-No harm in tape-marking where to aim the edges of the squeegee, as well.
+The lines may get somewhat concealed by inks or worn off eventually, and can be hard enough to see at the near edge of the screen that instead of lines there, I usually just put a piece of colored tape on the frame, right where I'll aim the nail in the center of my squeegee.
+Or, mark with tape where to aim the two edges of the squeegee handle.

-- 2) Mix up the various inks and proof once, without worrying about the blend being too smooth.
-A kind of stripey look will help you judge the individual colors.
-Remix as necessary. - 3) If two adjacent colors are dramatically different, take a spoonful of each to mix an intermediary color, to place on the crayon line between the two colors, at least at first. - 4) Proof until the colors seem about right.
+2) Mix up the various inks and proof once, without worrying about the blend being too smooth.
+A kind of stripey look will help you judge the individual colors, especially if there are more than two.
+Remix as necessary.

+3) If two adjacent colors are dramatically different, take a spoonful of each to mix an intermediary color, to place on the crayon line between the two colors, at least at first.

+4) Proof until the colors seem about right.
 Line up the bowls of ink in the same order you will be spooning them onto the screen.
 If there's any question about the color, allow the proof to dry, to see if it still looks right.
-(If short on time, use the hair dryer), Meanwhile, clean the ink off the open area of the screen, or off the whole screen if it's messy or drying out, or if you want to make any major changes.
-You may be able to leave the mixed ink on the screen and use the hair dryer for a minute or two on the wet print, to indicate pretty well how the color will look when dry.
-This is especially true if the Extender Base may be making the ink look more opaque than it is, over a dark or deep color. - 5) For final printing: Spoon on the inks according to your crayon lines.
-Put on enough ink to print maybe 10 times, more or less.
-More if the open area is small, less if it's large.
-If you want some parts of the fade more gradual than others, overlap those colors more as you set them on the screen.
+If short on time, you may be able to leave the mixed ink on the screen and use the hair dryer for a minute or two on the wet print, to indicate pretty well how the color will look when dry.
+This is especially helpful if Extender Base is making the ink look a lot more opaque than it really is, over a dark or deep color.